industrial-edge/wincc-unified-on-IE/docs/installation_and_tutorial.md

 ## Connections

-To create a connection between the WinCC and a PLC go to connections:
+To create a connection between the WinCC Unifed on Industrial Edge and a PLC go to connections:

 ![connections1](graphics/connections1.PNG)